glassroom/heinsen_routing/README.md

 )
 ```

-and the memory required to route 250,000 to 1,000 vectors of size 1024 at 32-bit precision, keeping track of gradients, is now only ~3.9GB (on a recent Nvidia GPU, excluding ~1GB of PyTorch and CUDA overhead).
+and the memory required to route 250,000 to 1,000 vectors of size 1024 at 32-bit precision, keeping track of gradients, shrinks to ~3.9GB (on a recent Nvidia GPU, excluding ~1GB of PyTorch and CUDA overhead).

 ### Recurrent Routings